 - Proper nutrition

 To maintain proper nutrition and to ensure proper development of the baby, increase your intake of dairy products, eat more protein than the norm and increase your calcium consumption as much as possible.
 Sweet potato, Salmon, eggs, broccoli dark green leafy vegetables, lean meat, and fish liver oil are also very nutritious for you and the baby.
 Add these to your diet plan not only for your first trimester but throughout your pregnancy.
 In addition, it is a good idea to take prenatal vitamins, folic acid and iron supplements to prevent any deformities.
 Speak with your OBGYN before taking any medication but folic acid and pregnancy vitamins will get you off to a good start.
-We love the zita west range that can be found here:
+We love the zita west range that can be found here: Pregnancy Plan

-- First ultrasound
+- First Ultrasound

 This is where you will see the first glance of your baby.
 Your first ultrasound is routine for all pregnant mums, this is done when you are 6 – 9 weeks.